J35P312/SVDB/README.md

         --prefix PREFIX                  the prefix of the output file, default = SVDB

+## Export
-Export: this module is used to export the variants of the SVDB sqlite database.
+This module is used to export the variants of the SVDB sqlite database.
 The variants of the sqlite svdb database is clustered using one out of three algorihms, overlap or DBSCAN.

     print a help message
         svdb  --export --help